Slice -- All Categories — All (LPs, CDs, Vinyl Record Albums) -- Dusty Groove is Chicago's Online Record Store

 A great slice from Jackie McLean's rare unissued 60s sessions for Blue Note – a rollingly soulful session that stands in stark contrast to some of his more modern sides of the time!
 The set's got Jackie working with a group that includes Lee Morgan on trumpet and Harold Mabern on piano – in a vamping, soaring vibe that's similar to the feel of contemporaneous Morgan sessions like The Gigolo or Tom Cat – but which has a slight bit of McLean's more modernist edge from time to time.
 Mabern's piano work is tremendous – filled with life and joy that soar the album effortlessly along – and the lyrical drum work of Billy Higgins and basslines from Herbie Lewis are also very much a key part of this groove.
 The set was originally recorded in 1965, but only made a first appearance on record in 1979 – and even then, only briefly!
 Titles include "Vernestune", "Slumber", "Bluesanova", "Consequence", and "Tolypso".
 LP, Vinyl record album

 (Original white b label pressing.
-Includes the lined Blue Note inner sleeve.
-Cover has a small cutout hole, a fair amount of stuck-on cellophane, and is bent at the left side.)
+Includes the Blue Note inner sleeve.
+Cover has a cutout hole, a few light cut marks and an ink stamp on the back.)

 CD, LP, Vinyl record album cover art